DysphoriAlluka/Big-Ben/README.md

     - NSFW commands for both 2D and 3D lovers alike!
 Hentai, nekos, Danbooru and Safebooru, and as for those who prefer the tainted 3D females, ass, boobs, nsfw, and nsfwGif!!
 - And much more to come, stay tuned.

+## FAQ
+##### Who am I kidding no one asks me questions
+`Q:` What is this sstupid bot??
+`A:` He’s my son and I love him despite him being very retarded.
+In other words he just provides some dumbass functions and bongs every hour

+`Q:` This is a terrible bot why did you make this
+`A:` Me too thanks

+`Q:` Commands are not working!
+What do I do??
+`A:` Shut up I’m probably working on it

+`Q:` The bot is down!!!!
+`A:` Down syndrome is nothing to joke about you should be ashamed

+`Q:` This bot is useless what a hecking joke
+`A:` Me too thanks

 ## Want to Run it Yourself?
-Read through the code and figure out where to input the token. ~~Hint hint: It's a .env file.~~
+Read through the code and figure out where to input the token.

 My YouTube API key is free to use, there are limits on it that would prove *very* difficult to go over.